waldenblue/naosei1456/README.md

 In a pure Redux state machine there are 3 main pieces:

 - Store → Single source of truth, where the **State** is stored.
-If you realise, we
+If you realise, we already have this piece in our architecture, the **ViewModel**.
+- Action → It is the only way to change the **State**, an o